ennis/kyute/LOG.md

 * 21/05/2023 - 4h - coding error but with unclear error message
    * made a mistake with a windows API: created a compositor, a CompositionGraphicsDevice, but then replaced the original compositor with another
    * got into a rabbit hole trying different combinations of APIs

+* 27/10/2023 - 4h+ - egui-winit not up-to-date / WGPU not working with D3D12 or Vulkan
+  * Cargo patch doesn't work since the versions (0.28/0.29) are different
+  * fork egui-winit / actually fork egui entirely since they are in the same repo
+  * upgrade winit
+  * bunch of types have changed: e.g. a completely gratuitous breakage on the `Modifiers` type that removed the `ctrl`, `alt` methods for no good reason
+  * finally fix every compilation issue
+  * D3D12 WGPU backend triggers a "DeviceLost" issue in kyute compositor code
+  * Vulkan WGPU backend fails in Surface::configure, possibly with an ERROR_SURFACE_LOST_KHR somewhere
+  * everything graphics-related is still fucked up